Chrysler minivans (AS): Marketing variations

 From the first-generation minivans, Chrysler carried over the previous trim levels essentially unchanged (the Mini Ram Van was replaced by the Dodge Caravan C/V, although the nameplate continued to be used in the Netherlands).
 Although once a distinguishing feature of the Chrysler minivans in the 1980s, simulated woodgrain trim began to fall out of favor in the 1990s.
 In 1992, woodgrain became a delete option from the Chrysler Town & Country and removed entirely from the Dodge Caravan for 1994.

 As part of the 1994 model revision, the liftgate badging was changed from a stamped silver-on-black badge to a smaller embossed silver font; this was the first change to badging since 1984.
 Chrysler Town & Country versions retained their script-style badging.

+At one point, there were plans for Chrysler's nascent Eagle marque to market a variant of the AS platform minivan; test shots show that this unnamed Eagle minivan would've been fairly identical to the Voyager, excepting the grille (which instead was a Jeep-style grille with the "eagle head" emblem in the center).
+This model ultimately never made it to market; Eagle instead marketed the Eagle Summit Wagon (also sold by Dodge and Plymouth as the Colt Vista and by Mitsubishi as the Expo LRV) as a minivan alternative.

 Chrysler Town & Country

 As part of the introduction of the second-generation minivans, the Chrysler Town & Country became a permanent member of the minivan model range, intended as its flagship.
 Produced only in the long-wheelbase body configuration, the Town & Country was equipped with woodgrain trim, body-color mirrors, and alloy wheels; the Town & Country is the only version of this generation produced with a digital instrument panel.
 As with its Chrysler New Yorker and Imperial counterparts, the Town and Country was fitted with a crystal Pentastar hood ornament.
 Along with tufted leather interior trim, the Town & Country was fitted with "Quad Command" seating, replacing the second row bench seat with bucket seats matching those of the front row.

 Although woodgrain trim had been associated with the Town & Country nameplate since the 1940s, in 1992 the feature became a delete option (replaced by a gold pinstripe and a Town & Country fender script) as the design began to fall out of favor with buyers.
 In 1993, for MY1994, Chrysler introduced a version of the Town & Country with a body-color grille alongside the woodgrain side trim.